GerHobbelt/cef-wiki/GeneralUsage.md

 ## Process Runtime Messages

-To pass information at any time during the process lifespan use process messages via the CefProcessMessage class.
-These messages are associated with a specific CefBrowser instance and are sent using the CefBrowser::SendProcessMessage() method.
+Messages can be passed between processes at runtime using the CefProcessMessage class.
+These messages are associated with a specific CefBrowser and CefFrame instance and sent using the CefFrame::SendProcessMessage() method.
 The process message should contain whatever state information is required via CefProcessMessage::GetArgumentList().

 ```
 // Create the message object.